AustinKelsay/jscraft-4-kids/README.md

 ## 🔧 Customization Ideas

 ### Easy Changes - Modify the CONFIG Object
-All game settings are in the CONFIG object at the top of `script.js`:
+All game settings are in the CONFIG object in `modules/config.js`:
 ```javascript
 const CONFIG = {
     player: {